 It’s something I have to do in order to move me further along this journey of learning and experiencing.
 I want to embrace the lessons, meet the challenges head on, and hold tight to God.

 Embrace has been on my mind a lot these last few years.
 In thinking about my “word” I’ve noticed that it has been there all along in my poetry and art.
-I dedicated a section to it in my last poetry book, Angel Toughness.
-In Father’s Eyes, I sectioned the chapters as: The Struggle, The Search, The Surrender, The Embrace.
+I dedicated a section to it in my last poetry book, Father’s Eyes, I sectioned the chapters as: The Struggle, The Search, The Surrender, The Embrace.
 And there it was again: embrace.

 So I will.
 Or at least, I will try.
 That’s the focus.
 Embrace takes trust with it and wraps it up into a hug that makes you feel the love right down to your soul.